Mahaan (2022 film): Release

+Critical reception

-M Suganth of The Times of India gave 3.5 out of 5 stars stating that "Thankfully, the emotional stakes keep getting higher and the actors deliver splendid performances.
+M Suganth of The Times of India gave 3.5/5 stars stating that "Thankfully, the emotional stakes keep getting higher and the actors deliver splendid performances.
 There is an air of casualness in Vikram, who seems to have loosened up a lot, that only shows the actor enjoying himself with a performance that is his best since Raavanan, which was way back, in 2010.
 Dhruv matches up to him in many of the scenes, proving that he is a chip off the old block.
 Simha, Muthukumar, Simran and Sananth, too, deliver memorable performances that elevate the scenes and the film.
-Praveen Sudevan of The Hindu after reviewing the film stated that "In its last hour or so, you find the film trying to do too many things.
-We follow a father-son rivalry, a story of a man paying for his sins, a battle of two ideologies… and, of course, amidst all this, we get a twist as well (because this is a Karthik Subbaraj padam).
-It is admirable that Mahaan attempts to juggle all this.
-But after a point, it gets a bit excessive.
-And you wonder if the film should have listened to a line from its protagonist.
-“Everything in moderation.
-That’s the right way to be."
-Ashameera Aiyappan of First Post who gave a rating of 2 out of 5 stated that "Karthik Subbaraj’s films have always played with irony.
+Praveen Sudevan of The Hindu wrote "Karthik Subbaraj attempts a meditation on morality and ideology within a crime saga that struggles to bear its own weight."

+Ashameera Aiyappan of Firstpost gave 2/5 stars and wrote "Karthik Subbaraj's films have always played with irony.
 In Jigarthanda, he found irony in a gangster who found his calling as a comedian.
 Pizza had a man who was terrified of ghosts, cook up a great ghost story to cover up a theft.
 Iraivi was a film about female empowerment but told through the male characters.
-Even his short film in the anthology Navarasa looks at ‘peace’ from an ironic vantage point, an ongoing war.
+Even his short film in the anthology Navarasa looks at 'peace' from an ironic vantage point, an ongoing war.
 Mahaan is the latest addition to the list.
 But with its flawed set-ups and a lack of emotional depth, it doesn't become a very memorable one."
-Haricharan Pudipeddi of Hindustan Times stated after reviewing the film that "Mahaan extracts a very uninhibited performance from Vikram, who is refreshing in a character that spans over five decades.
-This is a very mature performance, and he embraces the character’s flaws and vulnerability so convincingly.
+Haricharan Pudipeddi of Hindustan Times wrote "Mahaan extracts a very uninhibited performance from Vikram, who is refreshing in a character that spans over five decades.
+This is a very mature performance, and he embraces the character's flaws and vulnerability so convincingly.
 Dhruv Vikram looks even more comfortable in his second outing as an actor.
 After leaving a strong impact with his debut film, a remake of Arjun Reddy, he delivers a slightly exaggerated performance which suits the character.
 Bobby Simhaa gets a meaty part and even though you find him in almost every Karthik Subbaraj film, he manages to surprise each time."